jaideep156/NY-beach-water-quality-prediction/README.md

 ### Train-Test Split

-Did an 80-20 train-test split with 80% in training set and 20% on for testing set using the [sci-kit learn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) library
+Did a 70-30 train-test split with 70% in the training set and 30% for the testing set using the [sci-kit learn](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) library

 ### Model building